Lapland (Sweden): Marketing

 An EU-subsidised government tourism marketing organisation aiming to promote tourism in Northern Sweden has taken the brand name "Swedish Lapland".
 This name also covers towns in the coastal area of Gulf of Bothnia as well as the border area to Finland though neither areas are a part of the geographical province Swedish Lapland, rather the Lapland area as a whole in northern Scandinavia.

 National minorities

 Lapland is home to two prominent national minorities: the Sámi people and the Tornedalians.
 The Tornedalians are Finnish speakers who remained within the Swedish borders following the division of historical Lapland after the Finnish War of 1809.
-As a result of the Industrial Revolution and the separation of Swedish part of Torne Valley (Meänmaa) from the Grand Duchy of Finland, the Tornedalian language (Meänkieli) began incorporating an increasing number of Swedish loanwords.
+As a result of the Industrial Revolution and the separation of Swedish part of Torne Valley from the Grand Duchy of Finland, the Tornedalian language (Meänkieli) began incorporating an increasing number of Swedish loanwords.
 This divergence meant that Tornedalians did not participate in the standardization process of Finnish, and they retained older Swedish loanwords that later disappeared from Finnish due to the language strife and Fennoman movement in Finland.
 Today, the standardization of Meänkieli has developed independently from Standard Finnish.
 Although Meänkieli and Finnish remain largely mutually intelligible, there is ongoing debate about whether Meänkieli should be classified as a distinct language or a dialect of Finnish.